liqd/adhocracy3/src/adhocracy/adhocracy/docs/rest_api.rst

 FIXME: the remainder of this section must be re-aligned with the actual documentation.

+Note: you can already make propertysheets read-only with the taggedValue "readonly"

 *,    read-only, mandatory  => error
 GET,  *,         *          => may be there (for structure selection) *,    read-only             => must not be there